theochem/horton/doc/intro_license_information.rst

   GPL License version 3.
 Contribtions are always defined as the changes made in each commit in a revision control system (currently Git).

-The complete License text is given below:
+The complete GPLv3 license text is given below:

 .. literalinclude:: ../COPYING